malfaro2/malfaro2/README.md

 Hi 👋 I'm Marcela
-Assistant Professor of Teaching in the Department of Statistics at [UC Santa Cruz](https://www.ucsc.edu/), specializing in spatial-temporal statistics, climate science applications, and statistics education innovation.
+Assistant Professor of Teaching in the Department of Statistics at [UC Santa Cruz](https://www.ucsc.edu/), specializing in applied statistics and data science and statistics education.

-Here's where I share my code (and sometimes data) from my interdisciplinary collaborations.
+Here's where I share my code (and sometimes data) from my interdisciplinary collaborations and teaching practice.

 <details>
 <summary>⚡️ More about my coding journey</summary>